ibm-cloud-architecture/cam-admin-bootcamp/Labs/4-3_DeployToICP.md

 Under the **Composition** tab, search for nodejs, which should find the Helm chart already defined in ICP.

-NOTE: If the helm chart is not found, refresh the catalog in ICP by logging into the ICP UI, and selecting Menu -> Manage -> Helm Repositories, then choosiing **Sync repositories** and try again.
+NOTE: If the helm chart is not found, refresh the catalog in ICP by logging into the ICP UI, and selecting Menu -> Manage -> Helm Repositories, then choosing **Sync repositories** and try again.

 ![img](../images/LAB_4-3_B.png)